 Typically, ordinary LCL sea freight is suitable for cargo over 2 CBM.
 So for the above example 2, whereby the shipment is around 3.2 CBM, LCL sea freight is the cheapest shipping method without considering the delivery time.

-However, if the Amazon seller in the case can wait about 25 days at most, it is advisable to use “Sea Freight UPS Combined”.
+However, if Amazon‘s seller in the case can wait about 25 days at most, it is advisable to use “Sea Freight UPS Combined”.
 This solution is cheap but faster than ordinary sea freight.

 In this case, we can still use the above 4 steps to calculate the DIM weight and freight charges.

 Under the “sea freight plus courier” shipping mode, shipments are generally charged per kilogram, different from the ordinary sea freight charge by CBM.